The International Trade Blog International Sales & Marketing

 How Do You Get the Most out of Trade Missions?

 Based on my many years of experience as both a participant and a mission leader, the number one criteria for producing optimum results from a trade mission is to clearly define your expectations for participating on the trip.
 Be sure to write specific, simple and quantifiable objectives.

-The first item of your profile should clearly state a one-paragraph description of your company.
+The first item in your profile should be a clearly stated, one-paragraph description of your company.
 The second item should be a paragraph explaining, in lay terminology, your product or service.
-The third item is an explanation of the type of company and person you need to meet with.
+The third item should be an explanation of the type of company and person with whom you need to meet.
 The fourth item to include is a brief list of your most important expectations.